qiangliu-sd/qiangliu-sd.github.io/coding/AI/ai-no-replace-coder.md

 Copilot failed to provide a working example after almost **ten** tries.

 Eventually, I made it to work on my own after searching online without finding any examples.
-So I put this simple [PyScript in HTML](https://github.com/qiangliu-sd/web) on GitHub.
+So I posted this simple [PyScript in HTML](coding/proglangs/PyScript.html) online.

 When I used it to check weather, Gemini offered me an HTML with real-time data via Gemini API with Google Search and JavaScript.
 After **seven iterations with 14 tries** without success, I gave up on Gemini.
 Gemini confessed as follows, and I quote Gemini here directly: